Girls' High School (Boston)

-Girls' High School was a high school that was located in Roxbury, Boston.
-It was founded in 1852 by a group including Dr. LeBaron Russell.
+Girls' High School is a defunct secondary school that was located at various times in the Downtown Boston, South End and Roxbury sections of Boston, Massachusetts.
+The first public high school for young women in the United States, it was founded in 1852 as the Normal School for girls to be trained as primary school teachers.
 It was initially located above a public library in the former Adams schoolhouse on Mason Street.
+In 1854, the school's name was changed to the Girls' High and Normal School.

 In 1869, construction began for a purpose-built school building, located on Newton Street between Tremont and Shawmut Avenue.
 That building was designed for just under 1000 students, with 8 classrooms, 15 recitation rooms, 3 studios, chemical, physical, and botanical laboratories, and a hall, as well as facilities dedicated to the Girls' Latin School.
 This building was formally dedicated on April 19, 1871.
 By 1903, the high school's share of this space was described as insufficient in the Boston Globe.

-The school became coeducational in the latter half of the 20th century.
+The school became co–educational in the latter half of the 20th century.
 By spring 1974, the school housed 500 female students and 200 male students.
 That spring, the Boston School Committee voted to change the school's name to Roxbury High School.
 This name was the most popular among petitioning students.